computational-metabolomics/mspurity-galaxy/README.rst

 Changes
 -------------------------
+v1.12.2-galaxy3
+  - Bug fix reference to offsets in conditional #41

 v1.12.2-galaxy2
   - Bug fix for using custom library sqlite database from Galaxy UI
   - Bug fix for "allfrag" for createDatabase